internxt/bridge/README.md

 ## Start app

-Run `yarn run dev` start the server with hot-reloading.
+Run `yarn run dev` to start the server with hot-reloading.

 ### Running in docker: